eagle-io/docs/source/api/resources/nodes.rst

 ````````````````````
 Rating configuration can be included in the update request for :ref:`Rating Parameter <rating-parameter>` nodes.
 An *inputNodeId* is required which specifies the Number Parameter to use as the input for the rating calculations.
-Multiple ratings can be defined, with the *startTime* used to determine the data range each rating will apply.
+Multiple ratings can be added, with the *startTime* used to determine the data range each rating will apply.

 .. note::
     Rating configuration updates will **replace** any existing ratings and trigger historic data to be recalculated for this parameter.